jhskelton/N-Body-Simulation/readme.md

 #### Bodies

-- "name": the name of the body
+- `"name"`: the name of the body
-- "mass"
+- `"mass"`
-- "colour": the colour used to plot / label the dynamical trajectory - uses matplotlib colours.
+- `"colour"`: the colour used to plot / label the dynamical trajectory - uses matplotlib colours.
 See: [matplotlib colours](https://matplotlib.org/stable/gallery/color/named_colors.html)
-- "x0": the initial position, as a d-dim vector.
+- `"x0"`: the initial position, as a d-dim vector.
 Eg [0,1,2]
-- "v0": initial velocity, d-dim vector.
+- `"v0"`: initial velocity, d-dim vector.
-- "type": used to construct the body.
+- `"type"`: used to construct the body.
 See: "random" (no others implemented)
-- "charge": electrostatic charge.
+- `"charge"`: electrostatic charge.

 ##### Ghosts & Statics

-- "ghost": feels the 'force' from other particles, but does not exert any influence on others.
+- `"ghost"`: feels the 'force' from other particles, but does not exert any influence on others.
 In newtonian gravity, this is the limiting behaviour of a 'massless' particle.
-- "static": does not feel the 'force' of other particles but does exert a foce.
+- `"static"`: does not feel the 'force' of other particles but does exert a foce.
 Think of this as a 'source' tern.

 "static" & "ghost" terms are turned on by being `true`.
 They may be put into different classes & these are distinguished via string labels.
 "static" objects in the same class do not interact with one another, but do interact with static objects in another class